angelafeliciaa/angelafeliciaa/README.md

 <h1 align="left"> Hello, World! 👋🏻 </h1>

-I'm Angela, a second-year student at the University of British Columbia (UBC), passionate about coding, exploring new technologies, and building cool stuff. ✨
+I'm Angela, a second-year student at the University of British Columbia (UBC), passionate about coding, exploring new technologies, and building cool stuff!

 ## 💻 Programming Languages
 <p align="left">